Open-Attestation/open-attestation/README.md

 ### Sign a document

 `signDocument` takes a wrapped document, as well as a public/private key pair or an [Ethers.js Signer](https://docs.ethers.io/v5/api/signer/).
-The method will sign the merkle root from the wrapped document, appened the signature to the document and return it.
+The method will sign the merkle root from the wrapped document, append the signature to the document and return it.
 Currently, it supports the following sign algorithm:

 - `Secp256k1VerificationKey2018`